effekt-lang/effekt-website/docs/getting-started.md

 Hello world!
 ```

+You can find example programs in the [examples folder](https://github.com/effekt-lang/effekt/tree/master/examples).

 ### Compiling Programs with Effekt
 Running the above command, you can
 notice that this created a `./out` directory containing the compiled